Seyyed-Reza-Mashhadi/SQL-Project_Grocery-Sales/README.md

 🔗 Related SQL File: [**Q2.sql**](https://github.com/Seyyed-Reza-Mashhadi/SQL-Project_Grocery-Sales/blob/main/SQL_files/Q2.sql)

-## 🛒 Q3: Segment customers by spend; find top buyers and calculate Average Order Value and basket size
+## 🛒 Q3: Segment Customers and Analyze Order Metrics
 The customers are classified based on their total expenditure.
-For this purpose, the total spending of each customer is calculated, and then based on 25% and 75% percentile thresholds, costumers are placed into three buckets or groups including low spenders, mid-tier spenders, and high-value customers.
+For this purpose, the total spending of each customer is calculated, and then based on 25% and 75% percentile thresholds, customers are placed into three buckets or groups including low spenders, mid-tier spenders, and high-value customers.
 ```sql
 WITH per_customer AS (
     SELECT